TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.1 Introduction/Description.md

 To start, I created two celestial objects, which I will refer from now on as planets, with coordinates near the center of the screen.
 One of the planets is 100 times larger than the other, while the smaller one has an initial velocity.
 This was because I wanted the program to showcase one planet orbiting around the other, while keeping the masses close enough that the other planet would wobble a little bit.
 Later in the loop, I put the update methods for each of the planets to apply their force.
 After this, the planets are drawn in the same draw loop.

 ### Extra Functions
 The last implementation I wanted to add was various functions for values I wanted to see updated as the program ran.
 These values are as follows: Total Energy, Total Angular Momentum, and Center of Mass.
 All of these values are calculated as stated above (except for the center of mass, which I'm not going to define as it's just the weighted average of the positions of the two planets) using functions created at the beginning of the program.
-Later on, during the draw loop, the program calcualtes these values for each tick and prints them to the screen.
+Later on, during the draw loop, the program calculates these values for each tick and prints them to the screen.
 For simplicity, I tried to keep these values to around 3-4 significant figures.

 ## Reflecting Thoughts
 Overall, I'm rather happy with how this turned out.
 The planets were able to orbit each other in the way I wanted them to, and nothing truly terrible happened.
 I had a bunch of other ideas to make the project longer (ex: having a prompted for the GUI that let the user pick the starting values for the planets), but I remembered that I'm trying to keep these projects small (since there will be a lot).
 There are a few things that don't work terribly well, such as collision as I didn't add any.
 When the planets get too close, their distrance goes to 0, which means their force blows up.
 I didn't really want to fix this (and it isn't really important), so for now it's a fun little feature.